Public notice, advertising and feedback

 Application consultation

-Some planning permit applications are publicly advertised in order to better understand local views and conditions.
-During the public advertising period, planning permit application documents are available to view either online or in person at the City of Ballarat Customer Service, The Phoenix, 25 Armstrong Street South, Ballarat Central.
+Applications are publicly advertised in order to better understand local views and conditions.
+During the public advertising period, application documents are available to view either online or in person at The Phoenix, 25 Armstrong Street South, Ballarat Central.

 Please note, application documents are only available for the purpose of considering a development proposal in accordance with the Planning and Environment Act 1987.
 Documents must not be used for any purpose which may breach copyright laws.